Hexicube/RTRL/README.md

   Being a douche, I will be taking all steps I can to make this as hard as I can without ruining it.
 You will starve to death, you can use fire potions on wooden doors (any door) or kick it down and mayeb get splinters which kill you.
   Slight realism, you can't stab a slime because it's gelatinous.
 You also can't burn skeletons because they're made of bones, but acid helps with them.

-Controls:
-  Arrow keys (may be changed to WASD): Movement
+Controls (all numpad):
+  4/5/6/8: left/down/right/up (movement)
-  E: Use tiles (open/close doors right now, will also have ability to use buttons/levers when I implement wiring)
+  7: Use tiles (open/close doors right now, will also have ability to use buttons/levers when I implement wiring)
-  Q: Use current item (sword, potion, whatever) in the direction you're facing
+  9: Use current item (sword, potion, whatever) in the direction you're facing
-  Z: Use current item on self if applicable (potions mainly, i.e. invisibility potion)
+  1: Use current item on self if applicable (potions mainly, i.e. invisibility potion)
+  0: Open/close inventory

 Enemies:
   Slime: